Harsh-Mohta9163/Postman_API/README.md

 - Note: The current implementation is intended for learning/demonstration.
 It is not production-ready:
   - Data is not persistent.
   - The global counter and dict are not thread/process safe; consider using a database (SQLite/Postgres) and proper concurrency control for real apps.

-## Suggested improvements
-- Persist data to a database (SQLite for local testing, Postgres for production).
-- Replace global state with a repository layer or use an ORM (SQLModel/SQLAlchemy).
-- Add request/response schemas with examples for the OpenAPI docs.
-- Add unit tests and CI integration.
-- Add authentication/authorization if needed.

-## Contact / Submission
-- Roll Number: 106
-- Topic: Simple Book Catalog API (Roll Number % 3 == 1)